Graphic Designer CV Examples

 - Check carefully for spelling and grammar mistakes.

 - Use our CV builder to make a perfect graphic design CV quickly and easily.

 Essential Skills for Your Graphic Design CV

-The skills listed on your graphic design CV should show that you know how to respond to client demands, design and deliver projects, and work to specific briefs.
+The skills listed on your Graphic Designer CV must show that you know how to respond to client demands, design and deliver projects, and work to specific briefs.

 - Expertise in software including Adobe® Illustrator, Photoshop, and Inkscape